scolc/CS958-Project-GA/Readme.md

 * Once solved, the user can enter their guessed values and validate them.
 <br>
 <br>
-To run this application, check the releases tab for the solver.zip.
+To run this application, check the releases tab for the solver.zip.<br>
 Extract the zip to a new folder and run the solver.exe.